-Padis Vineyard was founded by Steve and Judy Padis with the release of their first wine – a 2007 vintage that saw a production of just one barrel – all large format bottles that were donated to charity auctions.
+Padis Vineyard was founded by Steve and Judy Padis with the release of their first wine – a 2007 vintage that saw a production of just one barrel which was bottled as all large format bottles that were donated to charity auctions.
 Their first commercial vintage was a year later.

 While visiting Napa they were both busy building a jewelry business (Padis Jewelry founded in 1974).
 While at UC Berkeley, Steve started stringing together Puka Shells and various beads into bracelets and other wearable items – selling these along Telegraph Ave in Berkeley for a few dollars per item.

-Their business is a remarkable success story – considering neither Steve nor Judy came from a family business relating to jewelry.
-In more than forty years their jewelery business (Padis Gems) has grown to three stores in San Francisco and more recently a store in downtown St. Helena which for a very short time featured a small tasting space for the Padis wines (this store permanently closed in August 2020 and almost simultaneously opened a larger store in downtown Napa – see our notes below).
+Their business is a remarkable success story, considering neither Steve nor Judy came from a family business relating to jewelry.
+In more than forty years their jewelry business (Padis Gems) has grown to three stores in San Francisco and later, a store in downtown St. Helena which for a very short time featured a small tasting space for the Padis wines (this store permanently closed in August 2020 and almost simultaneously opened a larger store in downtown Napa – see our notes below).

 For several years they sold the fruit to area wineries – and then ultimately decided to make wine commercially and hold back all the fruit for themselves.
 Today they produce about 2000 cases of wine annually and daughter Alexis who also works for the jewelry company helps manage their wine brand.